Itamar-Hadad/titanic-logistic-regression/README.md

 ## 📁 Files
 - `Titanic.ipynb` – Full notebook with analysis and model
 - `submission.csv` – Kaggle submission file
-- `report.html` – Optional HTML version of the notebook

 ## 🧠 What I Learned
 - The importance of feature engineering for improving model performance